-US mammograms decline after task force recommendation, study findsJune 26th, 2012 in Cancer /
+US mammograms decline after task force recommendation, study findsJune 26, 2012 in Medicine & Health / Cancer

 Preventive mammography rates in women in their 40s have dropped nearly 6 percent nationwide since the U.S. Preventive Services Task Force (USPSTF) recommended against routine mammograms for women in this age group, a Mayo Clinic analysis shows.
 That represents a small but significant decrease since the controversial guidelines were released, the researchers say.
 Their findings are being presented at the Academy Health Annual Research Meeting, June 24-26, in Orlando, Fla.